ai-misinformation-hackathon-2023/main/README.md

 `harmful`: The message contains obviously harmful information, for example, "vaccines are harmful".
 `unsure`: The message cannot be confidently put into any of the above three categories.

+If a message is `harmful`, the bot would treat it as misinformation right away without going through the second layer.
+If a message is `ungrammatical`, it would not go through the second layer either, as that will only be a waste of resources.
+If a message is `grammatical` or `unsure`, it is passed to the second layer.

 ### Layer 2
 Classifying messages in the server into four categories: `contains misinformation` , `does not contain misinformation` , `contains opinion`, and `unsure`.